billyvinning/london-cv/README.md

 ## Build

-The document is compiled with `xelatex`.
-EB Garamond is the default font.
+The document is compiled with `lualatex`.
+Cardo is the default font.
 To build the document, execute the following at the root of the package directory:

 ```
 make clean && make